Man dies after being hit with an arrow in city's north end

 Police have not made any arrests but are in the process of determining exactly what happened.

+London police Const.
+Sandasha Bough says, "The risk to public safety is unknown, as police continue to investigate the circumstances surrounding what took place."

-Officials say the risk to the public is unknown and people are asked to remain vigilant and report suspicious activity.
+Officials are asking the public to remain vigilant and report any suspicious activity.